Joel Wachs: Mayoral candidacies

 Wachs thrice ran for mayor of Los Angeles.
 In 1973, as a relatively unknown new city council member, he finished a distant fifth in a crowded primary in an election in which Tom Bradley eventually won his first term as Los Angeles mayor.

 In 1993, he finished third behind Richard Riordan and Mike Woo.

 He ran again in 2001 and finished fourth with 11% of the vote, behind James K. Hahn, Antonio Villaraigosa and Steve Soboroff.

 Involvement in the arts

+Wachs speaking at Art Basel in 2025.